lyroyce/reshandler/README.md

 - **Handler.onType(contentType, function (res, buffer, callback) {...})**

 	Register a pre-defined or custom filter function for the specified `contentType`.
-The filter function will only be called when `contentType` matches(is a substring of) 'content-type' header of the response.
+The filter function will only be called when `contentType` matches(is a substring of) 'Content-Type' header of the response.
 Multiple filter functions can be registered and will be called in the order they were registered.

 	Please note that `callback`(`function(err, res, buffer)`) must be called in the end of each filter function for chaining filters to work.
 Unless you are sure that filter function is the last one to execute.